 What is inheritance used for?

 The purpose of inheritance is to consolidate and re-use code.
 For example, if the objects "car," "truck," and "motorcycle" are subclasses of vehicle, code applying to all of them can be consolidated into a vehicle superclass.
-The subclasses inherit this code and any future changes made to it, automatically.
+The subclasses inherit this code and future changes made to it, automatically.

 Five types of inheritance